Family Research Scholars FAQ's

 How do I apply, when is the application due and when will I hear?

 To learn the details of the application, click “application” button on the the right.
 Completed applications are due in mid January each year, and award decisions are announced early February.
 This provides ample time to notify your department and to confirm the course release for the following year.

 Is the program more suitable for an early investigator?

 Faculty from all ranks (assistant, associate, full professors) and all departments are eligible to apply and have found the program beneficial.

 Is my research project considered Family Research?

 Family research is broadly defined as research on issues affecting families and thus encompasses all disciplines.
 When you apply, be sure to explicitly present how you view your research as family-related.
-You may review Family Research Scholars’ projects on the Past Scholars page to review the side range of issues being addressed.
+You may review Family Research Scholars’ projects on the Past Scholars page to review the range of issues being addressed.
 CRF directors are happy to discuss this with you as you prepare an application.
+We are especially interested in research projects that are translational in nature, with an aim of linking basic research to human and family functioning and/or well-being.

 My project is currently in the early conceptualization stage and there are no preliminary findings or articles in progress.
 What is your recommendation about whether I should apply this year?